MelodicDrumstep/Stanford-CS144-Computer-Network/README.md

 ### Transmitting Network Packets

 When users call the write system call, execution enters kernel mode, copying data from user space to a kernel-allocated sk_buff.
 When necessary (e.g., for TCP retransmission), the socket's send_queue adds this sk_buff as a member.

+### TCP Connection Setup

+### DPDK

+DPDK is 10x~100x faster than traditional linux network stack because

+1. It allows DMA from / to user space memory, reducing copying.

+2. It bypasses the kernel, avoiding the overhead of context switches.

+3. It uses polling instead of interrupt for better latency.

+4. It utilizes batch processing to provide better cache hit rates.

+5. Threads are pinned to the cores.
+There's no scheduler overhead.

+6. Using lockfree data structures to avoid locking overhead.

+7. Numa-aware memory allocation.

+8. Support huge pages to reduce TLB misses.

+9. Other optimizations related to the hardware features.

 ## Reference